Skip to main content

 • Add-ons cannot be attached to multiple primary resources in a single booking

 Note: Add-on resource bookings are currently supported on the mobile apps (v9.0.0+).
 Users can create, edit, and cancel bookings with add-ons in the mobile app.
-On the admin dashboard, creating bookings with add-ons is not yet supported.
+On the admin dashboard, you can edit existing bookings that include add-ons, but creating new bookings with add-ons is not yet supported.
 The Drop-in widget does not currently support creating bookings with add-ons.

 Where users see Add-on details